patricklam/plam.new-webpage/content/top/nz-places.md

 ## Nature Reserves / Sanctuaries

-* [Zealandia](https://www.visitzealandia.com) (all the time): shuttle is 50m from our place.
-* [Ulva Island](https://www.doc.govt.nz/parks-and-recreation/places-to-go/southland/places/stewart-island-rakiura/ulva-island-te-wharawhara/) (August 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1273)): saw a kakariki and other birds just pecking away at the ground.
-* [Sanctuary Mountain](https://www.sanctuarymountain.co.nz/home) (February 2020): a break from cragging at Wharepapa South.
 * [Otoruhanga Kiwi House](http://kiwihouse.org.nz/) (February 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1368)): there are a lot of inverted night/day kiwi houses in New Zealand but this is the first one we went to.
 We saw more active kiwi at Pūkaha though.
-* [Orokunui](https://orokonui.nz/) (December 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1382)): good Dunedin-based activity with takahē and Otago skinks.
+* [Sanctuary Mountain](https://www.sanctuarymountain.co.nz/home) (February 2020): a break from cragging at Wharepapa South.
+* [Rotokare Scenic Reserve]((https://www.rotokare.org.nz/) (November 2022): drive-in predator-free reserve with kiwi that one can camp in.
 * [Pūkaha/Mount Bruce](https://pukaha.org.nz/) (June 2021, [pics](https://gallery.patricklam.ca/index.php?/category/1348)): has another kiwi house and the only captive kokako, Kahurangi (who says kokako), as well as the other species of kakariki (couldn't see the orange-fronted one though).
 * [Kapiti Island](https://www.doc.govt.nz/parks-and-recreation/places-to-go/wellington-kapiti/places/kapiti-island-nature-reserve/) (January 2020): "friendly" weka and kaka.
 * [Matiu/Somes Island](https://www.doc.govt.nz/parks-and-recreation/places-to-go/wellington-kapiti/places/matiu-somes-island/) (June 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1374)): small flocks of kakariki, easily accessible from Wellington by ferry and presumably kayak.
+* [Zealandia](https://www.visitzealandia.com) (all the time): shuttle is 50m from our place.
+* [Orokunui](https://orokonui.nz/) (December 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1382)): good Dunedin-based activity with takahē and Otago skinks.
 * [Te Anau Bird Sanctuary](https://gallery.patricklam.ca/index.php?/category/1319): Antipodes kakariki, takahē, morepork.
+* [Ulva Island](https://www.doc.govt.nz/parks-and-recreation/places-to-go/southland/places/stewart-island-rakiura/ulva-island-te-wharawhara/) (August 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1273)): saw a kakariki and other birds just pecking away at the ground.

 The Invercargill aviary also has the Antipodes (unicolor) kakariki as well as Zac the sulphur-crested cockatoo ("I'm a pretty bird").
 Most of these sanctuaries have a predator-proof fence.